INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 - Employees: Four subsectors represent 75% of the total amount of employees in the Sector, "Geographic Information" stands out with 30% of the total.
 After that with silimar percentages are the "Economic & Financial", "Technical Consulting" and "Market Research" subsectors.
 The rest represent 25%, all having below 10% of the total amount of employees.
 - Subscribed Capital: The three most capitalized subsectors are "Market Research" , "Economic & Financial" and "Geographic Information", which account for 66% of the total capitalization.
 The two with the lowest are "Tourism" and "Meteorológical" with barely 0,4%.
 - 100% of those surveyed confirm positively that the standardization of geographic information is essential for the development of efficient geospatial solutions.
 With more than 60% strongly agreeing with the statement.

+**Other benefits** are:
+- Encourage the reuitilisation of geospatial datasets through services.
+ -Saving costs for administrations, businesses and citizens.
+ -Identify where official geographic information can be located.
+ -Integrate official geographic information with wider public data infrastructures and external data sources.
+ -Adopt an open and collaborative methodology to design and improve digital public services.